-There may be many older boards in the market but we don’t have an official price for all of them.
-We have a list of newly launched and popular boards.
-Nevertheless, we are very amazed to see the market grasp of G41 and G31 mainboards.
-We couldn’t find older products for LGA1151 easily but G41 is available everywhere.
+There may be many older boards in the market and we don’t have an official price for all of them.
+But we have tried to bring you the MRP list of some products in the market.
+We have a list of some old popular boards.
+Nevertheless, we are amazed to see the market grasp of G41 and G31 mainboards.
+We couldn’t find older products for LGA1151 easily, but G41 for LGA775 is available everywhere.
 Here in this list, we have motherboards of lower and basic range.
 These are the price of entry-level latest MSI motherboard in Nepal.

 |MSI G41M-P33||Rs 5,000|